-- · Clearance of existing site material and waste;
+- Clearance of existing site material and waste;

-- Deliveries of construction material: and
+- Deliveries of construction material; and

 - Removal of construction waste material.

-The construction section of the EIAR provides a breakdown of the expected operation for the construction of the Proposed Scheme during each subsection.
+Chapter 5 (Construction) of this report provides a breakdown of the expected operation for the construction of the Proposed Scheme during each subsection.
 It should be noted that the CTMP will control vehicular movement along the construction route, including restrictions on the number of HGVs accessing and egressing the construction works throughout the day to mitigate the impacts to general traffic on the surrounding road network.
+For this assessment it has been assumed that a maximum of 34 (40% of the peak total of 86) two-way HGV movements are expected in a typical hour during peak haulage activity of the Proposed Scheme.
+Lorry movements will be managed during the periods of 07:00 to 09:00 and 17:00 to 19:00 to minimise the impact of construction related traffic.